WolframResearch/LibraryLinkUtilities/README.rst

 Motivation
 ------------------------------

-:term:`LibraryLink` is a great tool for connecting Wolfram Language with external libraries and programs written in C and it is widely used internally for developing paclets.
-But as more and more paclets are now being developed in modern C++ the integration with *LibraryLink*, although still possible, becomes cumbersome and inelegant.
-Most significant features missing in *LibraryLink* from the standpoint of C++ developer are:
+:term:`LibraryLink` is a great tool for connecting Wolfram Language with external libraries. *LibraryLink* programs are written in C and it is widely used at Wolfram Research for developing paclets.
+As more and more paclets are now being developed in modern C++ the integration with *LibraryLink* becomes cumbersome and inelegant.
+The most significant features missing in *LibraryLink* from the standpoint of a C++ developer are:

 * automatic resource management
 * exception handling